Skip to Main Content

 PI: Freimer

 The Digital Mental Health Study (DMHS) is designed to help revolutionize the detection and treatment of depression.
 The study is the largest of its kind today, and is conducted in collaboration with Apple.
 The research uses powerful sensor technology including iPhone, Apple Watch and Beddit sleep-monitoring devices.
-The main phase of the study, which began in January 2022, involves more than 3,000 participants from UCLA Health and the UCLA student body who are engaged in the study for approximately one year.
+The main phase of the study, which began in January 2022 and concluded April 2024, involved more than 3,000 participants from UCLA Health and the UCLA student body who were engaged in the study for approximately one year.

 Making the connection between objective, quantifiable data and symptoms of anxiety and depression could give health care providers the power to prevent the onset of depressive episodes, track the effectiveness of treatment and identify causes of depression.